joinpursuit/capstone/ideation/README.md

 ![Visual of MVP using candle, lantern and lightbulb ](./assets/what-is-a-minimum-viable-product.jpeg)

 When you plan for Capstone, your instructor will help you narrow down your idea to something that is possible to build within the time-frame you have.
-Remember, if building an app was fast and easy, there would only be 1 engineer per company.
-Remember, nearly anyone can build a bad and incomplete app, but it takes a strong team a long period of time to build something amazing and robust.

 [Image from](https://clevertap.com/blog/minimum-viable-product/)